Want to browse some QPR Retro Shirts? Read on…

-With around 20 QPR shirts ranging from 1991 to the present day – you are sure to find something you like.
-They include the 1991-92 home shirt (above) worn as QPR finished 11th in the final season of the old First Division – the next year saw the inaugural Premier League season.
+With around 20 QPR shirts ranging from the early 90s to the present day – you are sure to find something you like.
+They include the 1991-92 home shirt (above left) worn as QPR finished 11th in the final season of the old First Division – the next year saw the inaugural Premier League season.

 The 1991-92 season was most notable for a memorable for 4-1 away win at league leaders Manchester United on New Years Day 1992 – one of the last league games to be broadcast by ITV.

 Forward Dennis Bailey scored a hat-trick, the only player to do so since was Real Madrid’s Ronaldo.

-You can also get a 2002-03 away shirt that was worn as QPR had slipped to the third tier of English football.
+You can also get a 2002-03 away shirt (above right) that was worn as QPR had slipped to the third tier of English football.
 They finished fourth and lost to Cardiff City in the Play-Off Final.
 There was a close end to the season with second down to seventh separated by only six points.

 QPR were able to brush off the disappoint of coming so close to promotion when they finished second in the League next season to gain promotion to the Championship.

 A brief snapshot of QPRs greatest ever season – when they finished as runners-up to Liverpool in the First Division.

 Amazon have a couple of retro QPR shirts including a 1974 home shirt.

 This was the year Dave Sexton joined as manager and he started to mould together one of the greatest QPR teams in history.
 Although they only finished 11th in 1974/75, the following season they would finish as runners-up in the First Division – only one point behind champions Liverpool.